Post date: 2/4/2021

-NOTE: As of this week, December 7, Maricopa County has increased to a Moderate Level of “Community Spread.”
+NOTE: As of this week, February 1, Maricopa County remains in a Substantial Level of “Community Spread.”

 In accordance with regulations, Sun Health has established the following guidelines for indoor/outdoor visitation.